 The primary purpose of the UNC Charlotte Community Scholars Program is to provide students with an immersive engaged scholarship experience that strengthens the academic mission of the university, advances the public good, and addresses critical community needs.
 During the 9-week program, students engage in community-based learning and professional development opportunities while reflecting on the challenges and rewards of working for the public good.
 Students grow in their capacities as engaged scholars, skilled employees, and democratic citizens.
 The community benefits from deeper engagement with the university in addressing critical community needs.

 Students who participate in UR are more likely to be admitted to and successfully complete graduate programs.
-Student community scholars have the option of working full-time (40 hours/week) or part-time (20 hours/week) throughout the 9-week summer program; full-time students receive a stipend of $4000 and part-time students receive a stipend of $2000.
+Student community scholars have the option of working full-time (40 hours/week) or part-time (20 hours/week) throughout the 9-week summer program and will be paid an hourly wage of $14.28.
+At the end of the 9 week program, scholars will have the opportunity to present their research in the Undergraduate Research Symposium in a poster presentation format.